github/docs/content/codespaces/customizing-your-codespace/changing-the-shell-in-a-codespace.md

 sudo chsh "$(id -un)" --shell "/usr/bin/csh"
 ```

-{% note %}
+> [!NOTE]

-**Note**: If you create a new codespace (for example by using `gh codespace create`), you must wait sufficient time to ensure the script has finished running before you connect to the codespace over SSH.
+> If you create a new codespace (for example by using `gh codespace create`), you must wait sufficient time to ensure the script has finished running before you connect to the codespace over SSH.
 If the script hasn't finished running, you will connect to a default `bash` session.

-{% endnote %}

 When you have connected to the codespace, for most shells, you can use the command `readlink /proc/$$/exe` to check the correct shell is running.